Book An Appointment 317-220-6056

 What Happens if One Parent Opposes the Modification?

 However, if one parent opposes the modification, the process becomes more complex.
-A court hearing will be held, where each parent can present
+A court hearing will be held, where each parent can present evidence and arguments.
+The judge will evaluate the facts and decide based on the child’s best interests.

 This is why having an experienced legal team on your side is crucial.
 They are capable of gathering and presenting the strongest case possible.